railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

 shown in the process corresponding to the modified document.

-To get maximum benefit from the power of user processes and the workflow engine, Open ERP provides an integrated workflow editor and user process editor.
+To get maximum benefit from the power of user processes and the workflow engine, OpenERP provides an integrated workflow editor and user process editor.
 This enable you to modify them through the client interface.

 You'll only work with the process editor in this chapter.
 If you want to test the workflow editor click on the link to the bottom left of a document and select the menu :menuselection:`Customize --> Manage Workflows`.
-Open ERP opens a graphical editor to modify the workflow for the selected document type.
+OpenERP opens a graphical editor to modify the workflow for the selected document type.

 .. figure:: images/process_workflow_editor.png